 The Compensation Committee targets total cash compensation (i.e., base salary plus cash bonus opportunity) around the 50th percentile of a composite index of data from our peer group and the Radford Global Technology Survey.
 Our executive bonus program is a variable performance-based element of our overall compensation program.
 This bonus program provides the potential for additional cash compensation for our executive officers based on achieving the corporate financial performance goals contained in the annual strategic operating plan that is approved by our Board of Directors in the first month of the fiscal year, as well as individual MBR performance goals.
-Participants in the program are senior executives who have a strategic function and are recommended by the CEO to the Compensation Committee for participation in the program.
-In general, executives with the highest level and amount of responsibility have the highest percentage of their total target compensation at risk.
-This program consists of two elements: (1) target bonuses; and (2) potential over-achievement awards.
+Participants in the program are senior executives who have a strategic function and are recommended by the CEO to the Compensation Committee for participation in the program consists of two elements: (1) target bonuses; and (2) potential over-achievement awards.
 Each executive officer's target bonus is determined based on position, responsibilities, and total target cash compensation, and may be subject to change from year to year.
 In addition, each executive officer's over-achievement award is determined based on actual adjusted EBITDA (defined below) exceeding budgeted adjusted EBITDA for the fiscal year and the Company meeting or exceeding a threshold revenue target for the fiscal year.